 Want to learn more about the Singapore River while getting to sample award-winning dishes?
 Join our Singapore River Food Tour!
 For just $40 for adults, the experience includes food and drinks from the restaurants we’ll be visiting.

 Tuck into award-winning dishes from restaurants along the river, as you embark on a journey to uncover secrets of our iconic Singapore River.
-This exclusive experience in collaboration with Singapore River One is only available for a limited time until 30 Jun 2020, so make sure you book your experience now!
+Check out our blog on the Secrets of Singapore River here!
+Happy reading!